Los Volcanes Natural Park in Lanzarote

 Lanzarote

-An overwhelming landscape, fruit of the recent, intense volcanic activity.
+A breathtaking landscape, the result of intense volcanic activity.

-This is terrain of volcanic origin with strange, curious formations which emerged from the solidification of the lava.
-The presence of vegetation is very scarce, except in the areas with the oldest materials, prior to the las eruptions in the 18th and 19th centuries.
-Lichens proliferate here, there being almost a hundred different species.
-In the fresher areas the wild geranium, St. John's wort and the Canary Island aeonium are common.
-As for the fauna, the reptiles and birds, who have adapted well to the exceptional conditions of the park, dominate.
+It is a terrain of volcanic origin with strange and curious formations created by the solidification of lava.
+The presence of vegetation is very scarce, except in areas with older materials, prior to the last eruptions of the 18th and 19th centuries.
+Lichens proliferate there, with almost a hundred different species.
+Wild geraniums, St. John's wort and Aeonium are common in cooler areas.
+With regard to the wildlife, visitors will mainly find reptiles and birds, which have adapted well to the park's exceptional conditions.

 Los Volcanes Nature Reserve